Are you a new or expectant dad who is suddenly finding it expensive raising kids? As Bruce Willis said in Die Hard, “Welcome to the party, pal.”

 Remember: They are free, still fashionable, and when you are done, you can pass them on to your friends, brothers, sisters, cousins or anyone else you can think of who might have a need for perfectly fine clothes for their young ones.

-Skip the big birthday bash
+Save money by skipping the big birthday bash

 Birthday parties can get ridiculously expensive when you are inviting relatives, close friends and the kids from your playgroup.
 It’s all unnecessary anyway because until age three, the guest of honor will probably be crying, sleeping or pooping anyway.
 Expensive birthday parties for little children are more for impressing adults than creating memories for your kid who is probably too young to remember the party any way.
 There’s nothing shameful about a nice small gathering in the living room with your immediate family.
 Order a pizza, get a nice small cake and celebrate your baby’s birthday wisely without sacrificing his college fund.